relh/myst/README.md

 # myst

-Myst is a combination of Stable Diffusion and Mast3r/Dust3r/DepthAnything to create worlds that are 3D aware and go beyond outpainting.
+Myst is a combination of Stable Diffusion and VGGT (Visual Geometry Grounded Transformer)/DepthAnything/Metric3D to create worlds that are 3D aware and go beyond outpainting.

+**Update**: We've replaced Dust3r/Mast3r with [VGGT](https://github.com/facebookresearch/vggt), the CVPR 2025 Best Paper Award winner, for faster and more accurate 3D reconstruction.

+### Why VGGT?
+- **Speed**: VGGT reconstructs scenes in <1 second vs tens of seconds for Dust3r/Mast3r
+- **Accuracy**: State-of-the-art performance on 3D reconstruction benchmarks
+- **Single-view**: Excellent zero-shot single-view reconstruction capabilities
+- **Memory efficient**: Better GPU memory usage, allowing for more iterations before OOM

 We can create infinite 3D scenes, for use as a potential dataset.
 We can manually create these worlds, or do it automatically.